ella-codes-dao/AuthFlow/docs/AuthFlow_Grant_Draft.md

 ### Problem statement

 Current blockchain-based authentication methods typically only allow a developer to confirm who a user is and has to utilize other Web2 authentication methods and services (ex.
 Auth0, Okta) to do anything beyond smart contract interactions.
 As we move into a Web3 world there are still many use cases that require secure access to Web2 technologies.
 Such as accessing simple things like role-based access control to an app’s functions or a simple backend.

 #### How it Works *Today*

 As a developer creating an application, you want to provide secure access to your app.
-You allow users to log in using their Web3 Wallets, in the case of the Flow blockchain this is multistep process the provides you with a user identifier (Flow address) proving ownership of their on-chain account.
+You allow users to log in using their Web3 Wallets, in the case of the Flow blockchain this is a multi-step process that provides you with a user identifier (Flow address) proving ownership of their on-chain account.
 This process is done through the FCL account proof process which provides functionality to prove a user is in control of a Flow address.
-All other aspects of authentication, authorization, and session management are up to the application.
+All other aspects of authentication, authorization and session management are up to the application.

-This current Web3 solution puts a heavy burden on the DApp developer(s) requiring them to write extensive backend system to manage user access and authorized access to functionality.
+This current Web3 solution puts a heavy burden on the DApp developer(s) requiring them to write an extensive backend system to manage user access and authorized access to functionality.

 ### Proposed solution